StephanRaab/FIDE-Chess-Data/README.md

 I chose to work on this project because of several reasons:

 - FIDE's publically available data is in an unorganized layout.
 There is no **Download** all button to acquire all of their data.
 FIDE also doesn't publically list data prior to February 2015 when there is data running back going back as early as 2001.
-People may find FIDE's website frusterating to work with, as a result and I wanted to alleviate any pain site viewers had.
+Asa result, site visitors may find FIDE's website frusterating to work with and I wanted to help overcome their struggles.

 - Chess players like to see visuals of themselves, friends, competitors, top players and players across various demographics.
 I wanted to provide these visuals.

-- I wanted to improve my skills in at least 1 or 2 programming languages.
+- I wanted to improve my skills in 2 programming languages.

 - I've always taken an interest in any data about chess that has not been extensively analyzed.
 My curiosity drives me.